 1. Economic Condition

 Economic condition drives the willingness to pay to a large extent.
-If the financial situation is good, willingness to pay will increase.
+If the financial situation is good, the willingness to pay will increase.

 However, if the condition worsens due to industry problems or recession, the consumers’ willingness to pay will fall.
 It is always a better idea to monitor these market shifts while pricing the products.